webroo/backbone-baseview/README.md

 `template` and `templateData` are designed to be *lazy*, and are called at the last moment, just before `render` actually renders stuff.
 This gives you the chance to change the value that's returned.

-This is incredibly useful for `templateData`.
+It turns out this is incredibly useful for `templateData`.
 If you're using a logic-less templating language, such as Handlebars, you can't compute values directly in your templates.
 You must either write a Handlebars helper or pre-compute the value before sending it to the template.
-Wand promotes the second approach, and encourages you to wrap your data in another object alongside other values.
+BaseView promotes the second approach, and encourages you to wrap your data in an object alongside other values.

 In the following example, `age` is not a property of the user model, so we calculate it before sending it to the template: